Russia shows off new luxury sedan, Putin limousine

 Russia has been trying reduce its dependence on imported goods and technology, a drive that has gathered speed since Russia was hit by Western sanctions.

-The Aurus series is produced by a Russian research institute known by the acronym NAMI in partnership with Russian carmaker Sollers.
+The Aurus series is produced by a Russian research institute known by the acronym NAMI in partnership with Russian carmaker Sollers (SVAV.MM).

 Industry Minister Denis Manturov, who took part in Wednesday’s unveiling, said contracts for commercial orders of Aurus cars would be signed from next month, the RIA news agency reported.